 Renewable energy like wind, hydro and biomass is Scotland's largest source of power.

 Onshore wind provides the bulk of that capacity affordably, predictably, and alongside a whole raft of other social, environmental and economic benefits.
 Early investment has allowed the UK to become one of the global centres for wind energy.

-Onshore wind employs 8,000 people from the central belt to the Borders, Highlands and Islands.
+Onshore wind employs 8,780 people from the central belt to the Borders, Highlands and Islands.
 These are skilled jobs in areas like manufacturing, installation, operation and financial and legal services which bring prosperity and investment to communities where opportunities for this type of employment may not otherwise exist.

-Wind power is popular, too: recent UK Government figures show a record number of people support its use.
+Wind power is popular, too: recent UK Government figures show a growing number of people - almost 80% - support its use.
 Onshore wind is also cheap.
-The UK Government's own figures show onshore wind is already the lowest-cost form of new power generation: cheaper than gas, and almost half the cost of electricity from new nuclear power stations.
+The UK Government's own figures show onshore wind is already the lowest-cost form of new power generation: cheaper than gas, and around half the cost of electricity from new nuclear power stations4.

-Scotland's onshore wind industry had a turnover of £1.5 billion in 2016, and supports a thriving supply chain of businesses across the country.
-It also plays a large part in displacing the 9.4 million tonnes of greenhouse gas emissions avoided by our use of renewable energy each year.
+Scotland's onshore wind industry had a turnover of £2.4 billion in 2019, and supports a thriving supply chain of businesses across the country.
+It also plays a large part in displacing the 13.6 million tonnes of greenhouse gas emissions avoided by our use of renewable energy each year.6

-And that's on top of community benefit payments of almost £15 million a year made by onshore wind developers to communities close to their sites.
+And that's on top of community benefit payments of more than £22 million a year made by onshore wind developers to communities close to their sites.
 That's money which would not otherwise have been available, and money which is providing a huge range of benefits to towns and villages in some of Scotland's most deprived areas.